 Anti-Racism as a Learning Practice for Our Presbytery

-The Stated Clerk in collaboration with the Ministry Relations Committee, maintains an annual record of completed educational sessions.
-This tracking is not about policing—it’s about encouraging a culture of accountability and spiritual formation as we seek to embody the justice and love of Christ.
+The Stated Clerk, in collaboration with the MRC, maintains an annual record of completed education sessions.
+This practice is rooted not in compliance or monitoring, but in mutual accountability and spiritual formation as we seek to lead with integrity and reflect Christ’s reconciling love.

-To that end, annual training is expected of:
+To that end, annual PCUSA required training is expected of:

 • Ministers of Word and Sacrament (active or honorably retired) in service or validated ministry